sahithyandev/s2/src/content/docs/data-structures-and-algorithms/data-structures/03-heap.md

 Here, max heaps are explained.
 The same reasoning and logic can be adapted for min heaps.

-Can be implemented using linked lists or arrays.
-Mostly implemented using arrays for better performance.

 ### Heap property

 For any given node $I$, the value of $I$ is greater than or equal to the values of its children.

+## Implementation

-### Array implementation
+### Array based

-In a heap implemented using 0-based arrays, the relation between the parent node and its child node(s) is important.
+The relation between the parent node and its child node(s) is important.
+Better than linked based implementation in terms of performance.
+Array based implementation is used in the below operations section.

 ```cpp
 /**